sosy-lab/java-smt/Developers.md

  - Login to [Nexus Repository Manager](https://oss.sonatype.org/)
  - Run `close` and `release` tasks on the pushed bundle.

+Additional instructions are available at the official [OSSRH][] page.

 ## Releasing Solvers

 Publishing of MathSAT5 and Z3 to the [Ivy Repository][] is handled through